Seven essential digital transformation competencies

 Content is a core element of your online customer experience—and when done well it enables you to build and measure meaningful business impact.
 To do this you need a cohesive plan for creating, publishing and governing your organization’s content.

 Building on insights and a shared vision, a successful content strategy defines how each audience connects and engages with what makes your business unique.
-Content must be relevant to each audience and focus on making each step of their experience effective, easy and enjoyable.
+Content must be relevant to each audience type and focus on making each step of their experience effective, easy and enjoyable.
 That means creating clear, simple content that enhances, rather than impedes, the experience.

 Technology: Building an integrated experience ecosystem